If you’re wondering whether the low FODMAP diet will help you lose weight, let me be clear from the start: this isn’t a weight loss diet.

-This client felt very cheated when after all this work they didn’t actually lose any weight.
+That’s why it’s so important to understand the true purpose of the low FODMAP diet and set realistic expectations.
+This client felt very cheated when after all this work they didn’t actually lose any weight, even though she was doing everything right.

 Why weight loss is not recommended on the low FODMAP diet